Bakersfield luxury limousine fleet with professional chauffeur service for weddings and corporate travel

 • 1902: The first “limousine” automobile was built, featuring an enclosed passenger compartment with an open driver’s seat.

-• 1908: The Wright brothers designed a limousine for their own use, showcasing the vehicle’s growing popularity among the elite.
+• 1908: The Wright brothers designed a limousine for their own use, which showed how the vehicle was gaining popularity among wealthy buyers.

 1920s-1930s: The Golden Age of Luxury